Meet Our Leadership Team

 Joe has a BS in Business from Southern Methodist University and an MBA from the Wharton School at The University of Pennsylvania.

-Joe has three children, two which have special needs and who are students at Morgan Autism Center.
+Joe has three children, two which have special needs and are former students of Morgan Autism Center.

 Jennifer was honored to join Morgan Autism Center’s Board of Directors in 2015.
 In this capacity, she is also a member of the Communications Committee, which assists with the marketing functions at the school.